-Funding for incentives is available to employers to offset costs to temporary reductions in productivity, increased supervision requirements, and other expenses resulting from hiring a participant through a job placement.
+Funding for incentives is available to employers to offset costs of temporary reductions in productivity, increased supervision requirements, and other expenses resulting from hiring a participant through program job matching, or through a job placement.
 These incentives are meant to encourage employers to hire and train participants.
-Incentives are available for up to eight weeks after the participant has started work, or for the duration of the job placement (where applicable).
+Incentives are available for up to six months after the participant has started work, or for the duration of the job placement (where applicable).